How to Choose the Best Interactive Display for Business?

 Video conferencing is one of the key efficient ways to communicate with remote staff or clients.
 To set up a video conferencing platform on the interactive display, you need to think about whether the display is able to compatible with the all-in-one camera and video conferencing software.

 Connecting the camera to the display is easy, one USB port can help to solve this hardware installation.
-But you need to check whether you need to install camera drivers into the display, otherwise, the display will not present the video captured from the camera.
 Now, there are few brands launching interactive displays with a built-in camera as an all-in-one concept.
 It solves the installation effort and is driver-free.
 But, the built-in camera specification may not be excellent as dedicated video conferencing brands.

 For example, Meetboard 3 is ready to support most of the current all-in-one video conferencing cameras, like Logitech Meetup.
 Once the camera is connected to Meetboard via a USB cable, the camera will be automatically active to go.
 With the Android-based open-source platform, Meetboard 3 supports you to download your preferred video conferencing app’s APK file from the provider’s official websites and install it back on Meetboard 3.